 The cat will have frequent bouts of diarrhea or bloody stools.

-Dehydration sets in from the combination of a lack of appetite and vomiting previous foods and drinks.
+Dehydration sets in from the combination of a lack of appetite and vomiting from previous foods and drinks.
 The cat may hang its head down on the bowl while attempting to lick the water or food.

 The cat will have a haw in the inner corner of the eyes when they are ill.
 The redness looks like a folded third eyelid.
 The cat will also have yellowing eyes from jaundice, which occurs because of a malfunction of the liver.